Nola: Middle Ages

 Nola was sacked by Alaric in 410 and by the Vandals under Gaiseric in 453.
-It was liberated from Muslim invaders by Muslims in 904 and captured by Manfred of Sicily in the 13th century.
+It was sacked by Muslims in 806 and 904 and captured by Manfred of Sicily in the 13th century.
 Under Charles of Anjou, it was held by Guy de Montfort as the County of Nola.
 It was inherited by his eldest daughter's Orsini husband and then held by members of their family.

 Modern age

 The 1460 Battle of Nola is noteworthy for the clever stratagem by which John, duke of Calabria, defeated Ferdinand, king of Naples, who fled the field with only 20 followers.
 Ferdinand, however, was supported by Pope Pius II, the duke of Milan, and the Albanian lord Skanderbeg.
 With his wife Isabella successfully wooing John's major supporters away, the king recovered his domain over the next decade.
 Nola itself subsequently lost its importance after its repeated destruction by earthquakes in the 15th and 16th centuries.
 The nearby Cicala Castle was the birthplace of Giordano Bruno (b.
 1548).

 In 1820, General Pepe's revolution began in Nola.
 The sculptor Giovanni Merliano was a native of the city; and some of his works are preserved in the cathedral.